 FQHCs are required to enroll as Medicare providers.
-On April 24, 2019, CMS held a webinar for health centers that described a new process for Medicare enrollment: once a new FQHC site is added into the HRSA Scope of Project, HRSA will send the site's information over to CMS and the Medicare electronic enrollment system, PECOS, will be pre-populated with the site's information.
+Once a new FQHC site is added into the HRSA Scope of Project, HRSA will send the site's information to CMS and the Medicare electronic enrollment system, PECOS, will be pre-populated with the site's information.
 From there, the health center will work within PECOS to complete the enrollment.
-A copy of the webinar slides including notes are available for download here, in addition to the webinar recording: download webinar slides and access webinar recording.

 CPCA Staff Contact

-For questions regarding provider enrollment, please contact Emily Shipman, Associate Director of Health Center Operations, at email@example.com.
+For questions regarding provider enrollment, please contact Elle Grant, Senior Program Coordinator of Licensing & Enrollment, at firstname.lastname@example.org.